drmcnelson/Laboratory-Instrumentation-Amplifier-with-16bit-1MSPS-ADC/README.md

 The range at each side of the differential input is +/-4V.
 Full scale for the differential signal is therefore 8V.
 Spectral response is flat from DC.
-There is a low pas filter with time constant at the Nyquist limit for the 1MHz sample rate.
+There is a low pass filter with time constant at the Nyquist limit for the 1MHz sample rate.

 ### f) Increasing gain
 Gain can be increased by adding the resistor Rg.
-There is a thru hole footprint for this part located between the input header and the first opamp chip.
+There is a thru hole footprint for this part located between the input header and the first op amp chip.
 The gain equation is G = 1/2 + 10K/Rg.
 Rg = 100 will give you a gain of 100.5.
-And with a gain of 100, 40mV is full scale on each side of the differential input and the full scale differential signal is 80mV.
+With a gain of 100, full scale on each side of the differential input is 40mV and the full scale differential signal is 80mV.
-Larger inputs will clip since the rails for the OPAMPs are just a little past -4V and +4V.
+Larger inputs will clip since the rails for the Op Amps are just a little past -4V and +4V.

 ### g) Jumpers, selecting input impedance
 There are two jumpers adjacent to each side of the differential input.
 These allow you to select a 10M or 100K shunt to ground.
-It is important to have some path to ground whether it is through the shunt resistor or the sample, rather than leave the input to drift off to one of the rails.
+It is important to have some path to ground, whether it is through the shunt resistor or the sample, rather than leave the input to drift off to one of the rails.

 ### h) Thermistor and measurements with voltage divider
-You might use the interal 100K shunt with an external thremistor for accurate temperature measurements, or with an external resistor to form a divider to look at larger voltages.
+You might use the internal 100K shunt with an external thermistor to make accurate temperature measurements, or with an external resistor to form a divider to look at larger voltages.

-The setup with a thermistor would look like the following where Vin is a known constant voltge and the internal resistor is selected by the jumpers as described above.
+The setup with a thermistor would look like the following where Vin is a known constant voltage and the internal resistor is selected by the jumpers as described above.
 The controller has a high precision voltage reference output that you can use for this.

 <p align="center">
 <img src="./Images/divider.jpg" alt="divider" width="150px" height="auto">